mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 // (prints nothing, finishes immediately)
 ```

-n the above example, the parent does not wait for its children because it has no relation with them.
+In the above example, the parent does not wait for its children because it has no relation with them.
 This is because the
 child uses the job from the argument as a parent, so it has no relation to the runBlocking.
 When a coroutine has its own (independent) job, it has nearly no relation to its parent.
 It only inherits other
 contexts, but other results of the parent-child relationship will not apply.
 This causes us to lose structured